 - While the eggs are chilling prep the bacon.
 Broil until crisp, cool and break into pieces.

 - Put the flour in a small bowl.
 Beat the 2 remaining eggs in a second bowl.
 Mix the breadcrumbs and cheese together in a third bowl.
 Carefully remove each poached egg from the iced water and pat dry with kitchen paper.

 - Gently coat each egg in the flour, then the beaten egg and then the cheese and breadcrumb mixture.
 TIP: Even better if you dip the coated egg back in the beaten egg and back in the breadcrumbs again.
 Place on a plate and cover with cling film.
 Put in the fridge for 10 minutes.

 - Meanwhile, heat the oil in a deep fat fryer to 180°C/355°F (NOTE: hot oil can be dangerous.
 Please don’t leave the fryer unattended.)

 - Prep your accompanying vegetables: steam spinach for barely two minutes or grill a fat, ripe, field tomato and slice thickly or steam asparagus spears for 8 mins.
 Set aside

 - Deep fry the eggs for 2—3 minutes, or until brown and crisp.
 Remove with a slotted spoon and drain on thick paper towels.

 - To serve, divide the veggies between four warmed plates.
 Top with the eggs and garnish with crispy bacon and a good grind of black pepper.
 Serves 4.

-SHAMELESS PLUG FOR MY COOKBOOK: Since Bart used turkey eggs for his pappardelle carbonara, and Dan used duck eggs for his gnocchi carbonara on Market to Table, as soon as I’ve mastered deep frying poached hen’s eggs I’m going to move onto other exotic eggs!
+SHAMELESS PLUG FOR MY COOKBOOK: Since Bart used turkey eggs for his pappardelle carbonara, and Dan used duck eggs for his gnocchi carbonara on Market to Table, as soon as I’ve mastered deep frying poached hen’s eggs, and now inspired by Chef Heaney, I’m going to move onto other exotic eggs!